Benny Paret: Last fight and death

 Although Paret had been battered in the two fights with Griffith and the fight with Fullmer, he decided that he would defend his title against Griffith three months after the Fullmer fight.
 Paret–Griffith III was booked for Madison Square Garden on Saturday, March 24, 1962, and was televised live by ABC.
 In round six, Paret nearly knocked out Griffith with a multi-punch combination, but Griffith was saved by the bell.

 In the twelfth round of the fight, Don Dunphy, who was calling the bout for ABC, remarked, "This is probably the tamest round of the entire fight."
 Seconds later, Griffith backed Paret into the corner before he unleashed a massive flurry of punches to the champion's head.

 It quickly became apparent that Paret was dazed by the initial shots and could not defend himself, but referee Ruby Goldstein allowed Griffith to continue his assault.
 Finally, after 29 consecutive punches, which knocked Paret through the ropes at one point, Goldstein stepped in and called a halt to the bout.

 Paret collapsed in the corner from the barrage of punches (initially thought to be from exhaustion), fell into a coma, and died ten days later at Roosevelt Hospital in Manhattan from massive brain hemorrhaging.
-Paret was buried at Saint Raymond's Cemetery in the borough of the Bronx in New York City.
+Paret was buried at St. Raymond's New Cemetery, Bronx, New York on April 7, 1962.

 The last fight between Paret and Griffith was the subject of many controversies.
 It is theorized that one of the reasons Paret died was that he was vulnerable due to the beatings he took in his previous three fights, all of which happened within twelve months of each other.
 New York State boxing authorities were criticized for giving Paret clearance to fight just several months after the Fullmer fight.
 The actions of Paret at the weigh-in before his final fight have come under scrutiny.
 It is alleged that Paret taunted Griffith by calling him maricón (Spanish slang for "faggot").

 Griffith wanted to fight Paret on the spot but was restrained.
 Griffith would come out as bisexual in his later years, but in 1962 allegations of homosexuality were considered fatal to an athlete's career and a particularly grievous insult in the culture both fighters came from.
 The referee Ruby Goldstein, a respected veteran, came under criticism for not stopping the fight sooner.
-It has been argued that Goldstein hesitated because of Paret's reputation of feigning injury and Griffith's reputation as a poor finisher.
+It has been argued that Goldstein hesitated because of Paret's reputation for faking injury and Griffith's reputation as a poor finisher.

 Another theory is that Goldstein was afraid that Paret's supporters would riot.
 The incident, combined with the death of Davey Moore a year later for a different injury in the ring, would cause debate as to whether boxing should be considered a sport.
 Boxing would not be televised on a regular basis again until the 1970s.